 No, TIPS certification is not required in New York State.
-As we covered in our article about becoming a bartender in New York, you don’t need a licence.
+As we covered in our article about becoming a bartender in New York, you don’t need a license.
 The only legal requirements are that you be of age (18 to serve) and have no felony convictions.

-That said, in New York, there are two voluntary alcohol training programs: TIPS and ATAP.
+In New York, there are two voluntary alcohol training programs: TIPS and ATAP.
 As a bartender, you’ll want to get the TIPS certification.